Introduction to Therapeutic Horticulture Course

 Course Description

-Through engaging, easy-to-follow lessons taught by Emilee Weaver and Katie McGillivray HTR, you’ll explore the theoretical and evidence-based foundations of TH, ethical guidelines, and professional values that shape safe and inclusive practice.
-You’ll also get an introduction to client populations and program settings, hands-on activity facilitation strategies, basic horticultural knowledge, and how to adapt tools and techniques for diverse physical, emotional, and cognitive needs.
-Rooted in both research and real-life application, this course is your first step toward creating meaningful, nature-connected experiences that support growth, healing, and joy.
+Through engaging, easy-to-follow lessons taught by Emilee Weaver and Katie McGillivray, HTR, you’ll explore the theoretical and evidence-based foundations of therapeutic horticulture, ethical guidelines, and professional values that shape safe and inclusive practice.
+You’ll also be introduced to client populations and program settings, facilitation strategies, and foundational horticultural knowledge, including how to adapt tools and techniques for diverse physical, emotional, and cognitive needs.

 By the end, you’ll know not only what therapeutic horticulture is, but also how to move forward with purpose.